amd/ZenDNN/docs/operator/reorder_operator.md

 ## Overview

-This section provides a high-level overview of reorder operations with support for FP32 and BF16 data types, using Out-of-Place and In-Place memory.
+This section provides a high-level overview of reorder operations with support for FP32, BF16, S8 data types, using Out-of-Place and In-Place memory.
 To achieve best performance, certain compute-intensive operations such as matrix multiplication (Matmul) require data in a specialized memory layout known as blocked memory format.
-The reorder operator efficiently transfers data from contiguous memory format to optimized blocked format based on backend.
+The reorder operator efficiently transfers data from contiguous memory format to optimized blocked format and viceversa based on backend.

 **Important:** By default, the reorder operator expects the input tensor to have a shape of [K x N].
 However, if the tensor is going to be transposed before being consumed by a downstream operator like matmul, then the reorder must be applied to the transposed version of the tensor i.e `N x K`.
 Otherwise the expected input dimension remains `K x N`.

-Practical examples from `reorder_example.cpp` demonstrate these configurations, such as `reorder_outofplace_f32_kernel_example` and `reorder_inplace_bf16_kernel_example`.
+Practical examples from `reorder_example.cpp` demonstrate these configurations, such as `reorder_outofplace_f32_kernel_contiguous_blocked_example`, `reorder_inplace_bf16_kernel_contiguous_blocked_example` and `reorder_inplace_s8_kernel_blocked_contiguous_example`.

 ## General Reorder Operation